Ramzi Yousef: 1993 World Trade Center bombing

-The World Trade Center bombing was a terrorist attack that occurred on 26 February 1993, when a car bomb was detonated below Tower One of the World Trade Center in New York City, New York.
+The World Trade Center bombing was a terrorist attack that occurred on 26 February 1993, when a van bomb was detonated below Tower One of the World Trade Center in New York City.
 The 1,500 lb (680 kg) urea nitrate-hydrogen gas enhanced device was intended to knock the North Tower (Tower 1) into the South Tower (Tower 2), to bring both towers down and kill thousands of people.
 It failed to do so, but killed six civilians and injured 1,042, including 919 civilians (including an EMS worker), 88 firefighters, and 35 police officers.

 Ramzi Yousef sent a letter to The New York Times after the bombing that expressed his motive:

 We are, the fifth battalion in the Liberation Army, declare our responsibility for the explosion on the mentioned building.
 This action was done in response for the American political, economical, and military support to Israel, the state of terrorism, and to the rest of the dictator countries in the region.